 The Nathanael Greene Museum is proud to be involved with the new Greeneville Quilt Trail.
 Please visit our permanent quilt gallery to see quilts from before the Civil War to more recent times.

 These items have been featured on Facebook on our What Is It? series.
 See the actual objects on display in the Nathanael Greene Museum.

 Below Left: The Magnavox Yo-Yo AM Radio, as seen in our Magnavox gallery.

-Below Right: An antique nutmeg mill.
+Below Middle: An antique nutmeg mill.